RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/simple_metric_pages/AverageProbabilitiesMetric.md

 A metric for averaging multiple `PerResidueProbabilitiesMetrics`.

 ### Details
-Like other `PerResidueProbabilitiesMetrics` the probabilities can be output as logits in a psi-blast style PSSM, which works with the [[FavorSequenceProfileMover]].
+Like other `PerResidueProbabilitiesMetrics` the probabilities can be output as logits in a psi-blast style PSSM using the [[SaveProbabilitiesMetricMover]], and used as input for the [[FavorSequenceProfileMover]].
 This metric alone does not require compilation with `extras=tensorflow,pytorch` but the model predictions that are typically input do.
 See [[Building Rosetta with TensorFlow and PyTorch]] for the compilation setup.

 ### Example
 In this example we predict the amino acid probabilities for chain A of our protein using ProteinMPNN and ESM, average both predictions and use the average probabilities to calculate a single score for our protein.